HiRISEAI/hiriseai.github.io/_posts/2022-5-18-training-gans-with-hirise-by-our-students.md

 tags: [ imagery, exhibits, AI, MinLab ]
 ---

-The following are an online exhibit of Training GANs with HiRISE by our students during March-May 2022.
+The following is an online exhibit of Training GANs with HiRISE by our students during March-May 2022.

 <br>